The Story Behind Neural Quorum Governance

 Fig. [WN]: What’s next, as per Meridian 2023, annual conference hosted by the Stellar Development Foundation.
 Right now, we’re on step 4, on which NQG is being deployed, documented and tuned with gradual shifting towards fully relying on it.

 Moving forward to the last quarter of 2023 and beyond, our expected next steps are to continue developing the relevant processes and procedures to conduct modeling and analysis of the SCF voting mechanism during each SCF round.
 This will enable us to provide per-round reports on the SCF round outcomes as per their success and any required calibration and fine-tuning, which may require ideating more capacities through new voting neurons on the NQG.
-For more information, as well as blogs and updates check out the SCF Handbook, and stay tuned for the final article in this series!
+For more information, as well as blogs and updates check out the SCF Handbook.
+Read more about Neural Quorum Governance in our first blog in the series below:

 Article written by Danilo Lessa Bernardineli and Jakob Hackel, with contributions and reviews provided by Kelsie Nabben, Jessica Zartler, Jeff Emmett, Daniel Furfari, Anke Liu, Alejo Mendoza, Giuliano Losa, and SCF verified members.